 Polysorbate 80 is used as an emulsifier in certain foods, including ice cream.
 Studies have linked it to infertility and anaphylactic shock.

-Carrageenan is derived from red seaweed, and is used to improve food texture.
+Carrageenan is derived from red seaweed and is used to improve food texture.
 It is often used as a vegan alternative to gelatin.
-It can be found in a variety of food products, including dairy and plant based milks such as coconut milk.
+It can be found in a variety of food products, including dairy and plant-based milk such as coconut milk.
 Studies have linked it to gastrointestinal problems and cancer.